Committees and Groups

 The goal of the First Parish Humanist Council is to strengthen the voice of Humanism in First Parish, through informative and social meetings.
 The Council cooperates with the Concord Area Humanist (CAH) group and its meetings under the umbrella of the First Parish’s Wright Tavern Center for Spiritual Development.
 The CAH is affiliated with both the Unitarian Universalist HUUmanists and the American Humanist Association.
 The group inclusively brings together various non-supernatural lifestances that emphasize humanity’s responsibility for what happens around us.

-Contact: Eric Moore
+Contact: Kristin Moore

 The Nominating Committee is responsible for preparing a slate of candidates to be voted at the